whatonlylue/Project_BLOOM/ReadME.md

 Welcome to Project BLOOM, which stands for: BLOOM: Behavioral Learning and Outcome Observation in Microbes.
 This project aims to fit a machine learning model to adapt to bacteria genomes to eventually predict there properties, with an end goal of dynamic vaccine creation.

+### Requirments and Install

+Inorder to use this package, you must have conda install on your device, instructions to install conda can be found here: https://docs.anaconda.com/anaconda/install/
+Once you install conda, run:

+    1 conda init
+    2 conda create -n ncbi_datasets
+    3 conda activate ncbi_datasets
+    4 conda install -c conda-forge ncbi-datasets-cli

+***These instructions can be found here https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/***

+Before you run any file from our Project, make sure you have activated the conda environment: `conda activate <your-environment>`

 ### Usecases

 Intended functionality is as follows, enter an unknown bacteria genome, then get an output of predicted genotypes and phenotypes.